mizrael/davidguida.net/src/_posts/2020-04-03-health-checks-with-asp-net-core-and-kubernetes.md

 On GitHub there are few interesting repositories that add some nice extension methods.
 [AspNetCore.Diagnostics.HealthChecks](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks) is one of the most famous, exposing checks for a wide range of systems like SQL Server, MySql, Oracle, Kafka, Redis, and many others.

-Once you&#8217;ve registered the checks on the DI Container, the next step is to expose the endpoint:
+Once you've registered the checks on the DI Container, the next step is to expose the endpoint:

 <pre class="wp-block-code"><code>public void Configure(IApplicationBuilder app)
 {